rtecson/RTAlertView/README.md

     @property (strong, nonatomic) UIColor *otherButtonColor;
     @property (strong, nonatomic) UIFont *otherButtonFont;
     @property (strong, nonatomic) UIFont *textFieldPlaceholderFont;

+If no values are specified for these properties, the default colours and fonts used will be the same as the ones in UIAlertView.

 The highlight colour of a button is automatically derived from the button's colour.